SFASU Secondary Education Undergraduate Program

 Certification and Minor

-The Secondary Education program offers certification through general coursework and a SED Minor.
+The Secondary Education program offers secondary and all-level certification through general coursework and a SED Minor.
 Students may obtain certification through coursework if their major does not accept the SED minor.

 Requirements for certification listed under the College of Education in this bulletin are SED 370, 371, 372, 450, 450L, 460, 442, and 443.

 Requirements for the SED minor are SED 370, 371, 372, 450, 450L, 460, 442, and 443.
 These courses total 24 hours for the minor.

 Courses in Secondary Education (SED)